eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 <p align="center">
   <img alt="img-name" src="www/image-2.png" width="1000">
   <br>
-    <em>Screenshot of the HTML dynamic/interactive table 'fields-description.html', with a search on 'Agricul' with field colored by groups and field descriptions</em>
+    <em>Screenshot of the HTML dynamic/interactive table 'fields-description.html', with a search on 'Agricul' with field colored by groups and field descriptions.
+The 'is MDS' has the value 1 when this field is part of the Minimun Data Standards</em>
 </p>

 ##### Groups of fields descriptions